tharwan/Gaussian-Python-Scripts/README.md

 To work properly the script is needs a "basename" for it‘s output files.
 It assumes that the basename is altough the name of the original input file.

+To alter the way the molecules are moved you must edit the variables in the script.

 ##Example:##
 ```
 Input file: